gmdavis1/multiVRse2/README.md

 WebSocket connections are handled in **WebSocketHandler.cs**, which is attached to a **WebSocketHandler** prefab.
 This script starts up the connection defined by **SOCKET_URL** and has a SocketMessageEvent that is invoked after receiving a response.
 This event passes back a **SocketResponse** object which contains the scene name, action, and value of the response.
 The **SocketResponse** is created by parsing the JSON string coming in from the WebSocket.

 **PlayCloudAudio.cs** listens to the SocketMessageEvent for "playaudio" actions then goes through the process of fetching the audio file and playing it along with an animation to show the character speaking.
+If **SetAnimTrigger** is true, it will set a trigger on the animator named **AnimTriggerName** instead of playing the talk animation directly.
+This is advantageous for having smoother animation transitions.

 Similarly, **ChangeSceneListener.cs** listens only for "changescene" actions and changes to the given scene.
 This is attached to a **ChangeSceneListener** GameObject in the scene.